 Situated on Rue de Gasperich, CLAE, the Comité de liaison des associations d’étrangers supports a number of cultural groups and associations in Luxembourg.
-It regularly hosts cultural events including the Festival of Migration (held at LuxExpo in March), and the Gasperich music festival.
+It regularly hosts cultural events including the Festival of Migration, and the Gasperich music festival.
 You can find out more information on other events and courses here.

 Close by on rue Tony Bourg is the wonderful Il Etait Une Fois story centre and international library, stocking books to borrow in 21 languages and holding regular storytimes, singing and workshops for all ages in a number of languages.

 Tune up your voice and join either the Fräiheet Gasperich Choir which meets one Monday evening per month and sings an international repertoire, or try out the Sainte Thérèse singers, with contact details here.